 X symbol situated in the top-right of a window is likely going to close that window.

 Note that the first example may be your only option if your app needs to support internationalization, in which case you may have to sacrifice some specificity in your aria-labels in favor of more reusable, shorter text.
 Otherwise, if you have lots of closable “things” in your app, you’ll find yourself maintaining potentially thousands of strings.
 But if you can go the extra mile, definitely provide more context in your aria-labels to make your site more accessible.

-Banner images, profile photos, and blog post thumbnails are just some examples that come to mind of images that don't need alt text.
-Specifying alt text for these images would not contribute meaningfully to the user experience or convey any important information, aside from the fact that "there's an image (of something) here."
-Even if you do describe the image, it's unlikely that your users will 1) care, or 2) benefit from knowing what the image portrays.
-It's unnecessary noise.
+Banner images, profile photos, and article thumbnails are a few examples of images that don’t always need alt text.
+Specifying alt text for these images would not contribute meaningfully to the user experience or convey any important information, aside from the fact that “there’s an image (of something) here.”
+Even if you do describe the image, it’s unlikely that your users will care or benefit from knowing what the image portrays.
+It’s unnecessary noise.

 Don’t abuse this, though.
 Images that actually convey meaning—like those used in a blog post or tutorial—need to be given non-empty alt text.
 Note the wording—you can’t simply omit the

 alt attribute from an image.
 All images must have an

 alt attribute present.
 But decorative images should specify an empty